AntonioTorres23/OpenGL_Notes/PBR Lighting.md

 ![[Pasted image 20251215100233.png]]

 Taking both linear color space and high dynamic range into account is incredibly important in a PBR pipeline.
 Without these it's impossible to properly capture the high and low details of varying light intensities and your calculations end up incorrect and thus visually unpleasing.

+**Full Direct Lighting PBR Shader**

+All that's left now is to pass the final tone mapped and gamma